-BY BOAT: Beach your boat on the east side of the dam and walk up to the visitor center.
+BY BOAT: Beach your Boat on the East side of the Dam and walk up to the Visitor Center.

 BY BOAT: Go to the lower McCloud Arm on the east side, across from Holiday Harbor Marina.
 Tie off houseboats on the shore.
-Smaller boats may tie off on the dock.

 BY BOAT: The cave is accessible by parking at Point McCloud.
 Follow the nature trail to the entrance at the north end of the McCloud Arm on the east side.